Zoonotic Influenza Vaccines

-April 30, 2021 - Separate cases of variant influenza viruses have been found in two unrelated individuals in different communities in southern Manitoba.
-One is a case of human influenza A(H1N2)v and one is a case of human influenza A(H1N1)vS.
+April 30, 2021 - Separate variant influenza viruses have been found in two unrelated individuals in different communities in southern Manitoba.
+One is a case of human influenza A(H1N2)v, and one of human influenza A(H1N1)vS.

-April 9, 2021 - Nigerian authorities have reported outbreaks of influenza A(H5N1) in poultry and human cases of influenza A(H5) during 2021.
+April 9, 2021 - Nigerian authorities have reported influenza A(H5N1) outbreaks in poultry and human influenza A(H5) cases during 2021.
 As of 28 March, outbreaks of highly pathogenic avian influenza (HPAI) H5N1 in poultry have been reported in 30 farms from seven states in Nigeria.
 Also, the ECDC reported 13 blood samples had been collected from the very-close human contacts of birds in Bauchi (5), Gombe (5), and Plateau (3) states.

 April 7, 2021 - The first human case of avian influenza A(H5N6) virus infection has been reported in Laos.
 A five-year-old boy developed symptoms on 28 February 2021, was hospitalized, and recovered.
-He had exposure to poultry, which also tested positive for A (H5N6).
+However, he had exposure to poultry, which also tested positive for A (H5N6).
 No further cases were detected.